-The preliminary results from a pilot study Alltech carried out in dairy farms across England and Wales, in conjunction with leading industry experts, reinforces the scale of the feed wastage issue, said Ian Leach, retail programs manager, with that company.
+The preliminary results from a pilot study that Alltech carried out in dairy farms across England and Wales, in conjunction with leading industry experts, reinforces the scale of the feed wastage issue, said Ian Leach, retail programs manager with that company.

 By adopting more effective ration presentation, with more accuracy in loading sequence/weights and mixer rotations, FCE moved from 1.2 to 1.39, he said.
 This equates to a total financial impact of £75,314/ 4.7 pence per liter (ppl) if fed a total mixed ration (TMR) all year or £41,268 over a 200-day winter.